top of page

 Mark Wallace, Director

-Jeff Kinsley, Director
+Jeff Kinsley, Director)

 CERTIFICATE

-This is to certify that the foregoing is a true and correct copy of the Bylaws of the Poet Tree,Incorporated and that such Bylaws were duly adopted by the Board of Directors of said corporation on the date set forth above.
+This is to certify that the foregoing is a true and correct copy of the amended Bylaws of the Poet Tree, Incorporated (dba The Sacramento Poetry Center) as of July 12, 2025, and that such Bylaws were duly adopted by the Board of Directors of the Poet Tree, Incorporated on July 12, 2025.

-(signed, in the original)
+(signed in the original)

 bottom of page